153079019shariq/Space_Invader_RL/README.md

-To run in a single enviroment: python wandb_load.py
+To run in a single enviroment

+  python wandb_load.py

   This achieves a reward of 25000 +/- 1000 over 100 episodes